JoeCalvi/dbd-api/README.md

 `/perks/query?perk_name=`

-While getting a perk by its ID is the recommended approach, you can also `GET` a specific perk based on its name as well. http://localhost:3000/perks/query?perk_name=We're-Gonna-Live-Forever, for example,  will return David King's perk of the same name.
+While getting a perk by its ID is the recommended approach, you can also `GET` a specific perk based on its name as well. http://localhost:3000/perks/query?perk_name=We're-Gonna-Live-Forever, for example,  will return David King's perk of the same name, also displaying David's other two perks.

 `/perks/query?type=`
                 // ?type=perk_type